mdlerch/git_for_jsm/slides/git2.md

 - Differentiate between _github_, _bitbucket_, etc
 - How does collaboration work with `git`
 - What technical prowess does one need to use `git`
-- What if I come and go frequently?

 . . .